Behind the smoke and mirrors: demystifying misdirection

 But it’s always done covertly.

-The magician must deceive his audience mercilessly, in every way possible.
-Using misdirection, at no time is he actually doing that which he says he’s doing.
-With misdirection, every word, every look, every gesture, leads the spectator's mind into the wrong groove.
+The magician must deceive his audience mercilessly in every way possible.
+Using misdirection, he never does what he says he’s doing.
+With misdirection, every word, look, and gesture leads the spectator’s mind into the wrong groove.

-1. ALWAYS look at the object or event where you mean to misdirect.
-Do not look at your dirty hand because your own social cues play a fundamental role in misdirection.
+1. Always look at the object or event where you mean to misdirect. don’t look at your dirty hand because your own social cues play a fundamental role in misdirection.

-When they are looking at your eyes, do the movement casually so spectators will fail to notice your dirty hand.
-During a magic trick, don’t move in a jerky way, because that will arouse their peripheral vision.
+When they are looking at your eyes, move casually so spectators will fail to notice your dirty hand.
+During a magic trick, don’t move in a jerky way because that will arouse their peripheral vision.

-The eyes of the onlookers will gaze upward, just as you did.
-Do this until you can do it a dozen times and a dozen times your spectators will look upward.
+The onlookers’ eyes will gaze upward, as you did.
+Do this until you can do it a dozen times, and a dozen times, your spectators will look upward.

 In front of a mirror, observe yourself.

-Wad up some toilet paper into a ball.
-You’re about to pretend to place it into your left hand.
+You wadd up some toilet paper into a ball and are about to pretend to place it in your left hand.
 This is called a false transfer.

 According to magic literature such as the Books of Wonder by Tommy Wonder, this is a great sin in misdirection magic.

-If you want to make your false transfer look perfect, in your practice sessions alternate between false transfer and real transfer.
-If you fail to practice this, your false transfer appears unnatural.
+If you want to make your false transfer look perfect, alternate between false transfer and real transfer in your practice sessions.
+If you fail to practice this, your false transfer will appear unnatural.

-After practicing the real transfer, with attention, ten times, now follow the same movements but retain the tissue in your right hand.
-Don’t worry about technique at this time, but if you’re a beginner then use the thumb palm (it’s an easy palm, but very effective with sponge balls and tissue).
+After practicing the real transfer ten times with attention, follow the same movements but retain the tissue in your right hand.
+Don’t worry about technique at this time, but if you’re a beginner, use the thumb palm (it’s an easy palm but effective with sponge balls and tissue).

-Close the fingers of your left hand around the tissue, just as you did when you really transferred it.
-Master this, and you’re on your way to becoming a master magician.
+Close the fingers of your left hand around the tissue, as you did when you really transferred it.
+Master this, and you’ll be on your way to becoming a master magician.

 Max Malini was a legend.
-Stories were told about the conjuror tossing up a baseball, and the baseball vanishing in the air.
+Stories were told about the conjuror tossing up a baseball and it vanishing in the air.
 People swore they saw the baseball dematerialize in midair.
 Then Max lifted his hat, and the baseball was in his hat.

 technique_misdirection.jpg